All Collections

 Authentication

-How to set up Target Two-Factor Authentication (2FA)
+How to set up Target 2FA with TOTP

-How to set up Target Two-Factor Authentication (2FA)
+How to set up Target 2FA with TOTP

-Learn about how to set up the scanner to log into targets protected by Two-Factor Authentication (2FA).
+Learn how to set up the scanner to log into targets with Two-Factor Authentication (2FA) using a Time-based One-time Password (TOTP).

 Written by Jaime Vasconcelos